roughshodbasher/MagicDesk/README.md

 # MagicDesk
-Pet Project for what is essentially a Magic
+Pet Project for what is essentially a Magic Mirror